nowinoa/nowinoa/README.md

 Hi there!
 I'm Ainhoa, a third-year Computer Science student at Greenwich University with a passion for software and web development.

 ### Qualifications:
-- Frontend Development Bootcamp at the University of Birmingham and EdX
-- Pursuing a Computer Science degree at Greenwich University
+- Pursuing a BSc in Computer Science at the University of Greenwich
-- Completed a Web Development Traineeship
+- Web Development Traineeship at London Learning Consortium and Brillit Solutions Ltd
+- Frontend Development Bootcamp with EdX
+- Introduction to Data Science: Statistical Programming with R with Universidad Nacional Autónoma de México

 ### :mailbox:How to reach me:
 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/feed/)